-Switch to SoapUI and run the JMS Request or run the test case.
+Run the JMS Request test step or the test case.
 After the virtual service responds, you will see the response contents in the editor:

 When a JMS virtual service receives a request, it starts searching for the matching virtual operation by comparing the JMS session and message destination with the session and destination set in the virtual operation properties.
 If the operation is found, the service uses dispatch settings to select a response for the reply.
 If the service has two operations that match the JMS session and destination, it will use the first found operation.

 If the service fails to find an operation, it does not return anything.
 That is why we recommend setting a timeout for the JMS request (see above).

 Tip: To simulate absence of responses from your JMS virtual service, select either the Query Match, XPath or the Script dispatch strategy, configure the strategy properties so that they do not return any response name, and select

 You can run JMS virtual services both on local and remote machines:

 On local computers, you can run them from within ReadyAPI and from the command-line runner.

 To run virtual services on remote machines, you need VirtServer there.